awsdocs/aws-lambda-developer-guide/doc_source/using-extensions.md

 Each extension must complete its initialization before Lambda invokes the function\.
 Therefore, an extension that consumes significant initialization time can increase the latency of the function invocation\.

-To measure the extra time that the extension takes after the function execution, you can use the `PostRuntimeExecutionDuration` [function metric](monitoring-metrics.md)\.
+To measure the extra time that the extension takes after the function execution, you can use the `PostRuntimeExtensionsDuration` [function metric](monitoring-metrics.md)\.
 To measure the increase in memory used, you can use the `MaxMemoryUsed` metric\.
 To understand the impact of a specific extension, you can run different versions of your functions side by side\.

 ## Permissions<a name="using-extensions-permissions"></a>